 GeneCards Summary for SPN Gene

 SPN (Sialophorin) is a Protein Coding gene.
-Diseases associated with SPN include mental retardation, autosomal dominant 24 and myeloid sarcoma.
-Among its related pathways are Hemostasis and Epstein-Barr virus infection.
-GO annotations related to this gene include transmembrane signaling receptor activity.
+Diseases associated with SPN include Wiskott-Aldrich Syndrome and Adenoid Basal Cell Carcinoma.
+Among its related pathways are Cell surface interactions at the vascular wall and Hematopoietic Stem Cells and Lineage-specific Markers.
+Gene Ontology (GO) annotations related to this gene include transmembrane signaling receptor activity.